 Technology

-1. Need for constant upgrades and innovations: The U.S. wireless industry spent $39 billion in 2022 to expand, improve and run its networks, according to CTIA, a telecom trade association.
-5G represents a major share of this record-setting year of investment.
+1. Need for constant upgrades and innovations: The U.S. wireless industry invests tens of billions of dollars every year to expand and improve its networks, the CTIA said.
 In addition to wireless, expensive fiber optic cables provide the backbone for 5G and expand cable companies’ fiber-to-the-home and -office installations at ever-higher speeds.
 Telecom companies’ challenge isn’t just implementing network upgrades but paying for them.
-Telecom companies hold a lot of debt, with the biggest two U.S. industry players — AT&T and Verizon Communications — landing in Global Finance magazine’s 2023 list of the world’s most indebted companies.
+Telecom companies hold a lot of debt, with the biggest two U.S. industry players—AT&T and Verizon Communications—perennially listed among the world’s most indebted companies.

 2. Investment in research and development: Whether it’s to advance wireless or wireline technology, innovation never ceases.
-Even before the 5G wireless rollout is complete, for example, mobile equipment suppliers are working on 5.5G, expected around 2025, and 6G, to be commercially deployed in the 2030s.
-Meanwhile, wireline networks operated by cable companies are being upgraded to deliver 10 gigabits in both directions, into and out of homes and offices, starting in 2024.
+Even before 5G wireless coverage has been made available worldwide, mobile equipment suppliers have begun to roll out its successor, 5GA, and have been working on 6G.
+Meanwhile, wireline networks operated by cable companies are being upgraded to deliver 10 gigabits in both directions, into and out of homes and offices.
 Smaller telecom companies are also developing leading-edge hardware and software.
-A list of “telecom startups to watch in 2024” includes one that is building a multi-operator connectivity platform for IoT, another working on AI automation of 5G deployments and a third developing blockchain-based 5G networks.
-Amid all this innovation, a big challenge for the dominant telecom service providers is that they have largely ceded leadership in R&D to equipment makers, software companies and cloud providers.
+A list of “telecom startups to watch in 2025” includes one that is building a 5G monetization platform with multi-operator integration for IoT, another delivering AI-powered 5G standalone networks that can be deployed quickly, and a third advancing virtual SIM technology and energy-efficient wireless links.
+Amid all this innovation, a big challenge for the dominant telecom service providers is that they have largely ceded leadership in R&D to equipment makers, software companies, and cloud providers.
 Experts say this makes it hard for them to competitively differentiate themselves.

-4. IoT and the rise of connected devices: IoT devices, which enable remote sensing and other capabilities in supply chains, electrical grids and security surveillance systems, already number in the billions — and counting — in the United States.
-For all those devices, it’s services that constitute the largest area of spending on IoT, according to market research from IDC, with telecom companies, systems integrators, cloud providers and others all vying to provide the required design, connectivity, data management and analytics for businesses.
+4. IoT and the rise of connected devices: IoT devices, which enable remote sensing and other capabilities in supply chains, electricity grids, and security surveillance systems, already number in the billions—and counting—in the United States.
+For all those devices, it’s services that constitute the largest area of spending on IoT, according to market research from IDC, with telecom companies, systems integrators, cloud providers, and others all vying to provide the required design, connectivity, data management, and analytics for businesses.
 Big telecom companies have been driven to partner with competitors to handle the sheer scale and complexity of implementing IoT.

 5. AI and machine learning applications: Like other technologies, AI and machine learning present telecom companies with both opportunities and challenges.
-For instance, AI can streamline network operations, improve customer support and enhance service offerings.
-Machine learning, meanwhile, can optimize network performance, predict and prevent outages and perform predictive maintenance.
+For instance, AI can improve network operations, improve customer support, and enhance service offerings.
+Machine learning, meanwhile, can optimize network performance, predict and prevent outages, and perform predictive maintenance.
 At the same time, however, telecom companies need to overcome the challenges presented by AI and machine learning, such as integrating them into legacy systems even while the skills to do so are in short supply.

 6. Increasing prevalence of cyberattacks: Telecom networks represent critical infrastructure that is subject to cyberattacks from hostile nations as well as cybercrime syndicates.
-As cyberattacks on all types of companies continue to multiply, telecom companies’ increasingly complex digital environments, multiplying access points and growing stores of customer data make them more vulnerable and more attractive to cyberattackers than ever.
-Smaller telecom companies also face high network security risk, according to a 2023 report from USTelecom, a trade association.
+As cyberattacks on all types of companies continue to multiply, telecom companies’ increasingly complex digital environments, multiplying access points, and growing stores of customer data make them more vulnerable and more attractive to cyberattackers than ever.
+Smaller telecom companies may be particularly vulnerable to network security threats, while lacking the resources of their larger peers to deflect them.

 Market and Competition

-The U.S. telecommunications market is enormous, at nearly half a trillion dollars in annual revenue.
+The U.S. telecommunications market is enormous, with hundreds of billions of dollars in annual revenue.
 Competitors continually emerge to reach for nearly every slice of that pie.
 On one level, social media messaging and collaboration and conferencing platforms have eroded dominant telecom companies’ text and voice revenue.
-On another, telecom equipment providers, systems integrators and managed service providers compete with the leading telecom companies to sell private networks to enterprise customers.
+On another level, telecom equipment providers, systems integrators, and managed service providers compete with the leading telecom companies to sell private networks to enterprise customers.
 Cloud service providers, meanwhile, represent the prime example of what’s called over-the-top services.
 These represent a significant drain on telecom network traffic and revenue because they deliver services via the internet with minimal to no involvement of a telecom operator.
 Meanwhile, mobile and cable companies aggressively compete against each other in these and other services markets.
 Other competitive challenges include:

-7. Intense competition leading to reduced profit margins: The big telecom companies’ net profit margins tend to run in the high single digits to low double digits, which is far below average IT sector margins but still considered healthy.
-Intense competition is among the main factors keeping profits at this level — and sometimes lower, which occurs when major wireless operators and cable companies get into price wars.
+8. Intense competition leading to reduced profit margins: Telecom companies’ net profit margins tend to run in the high single digits to low double digits, which is far below average IT sector margins but still considered healthy.
+Intense competition is among the main factors keeping profits at this level—and sometimes lower, as is the case when major wireless operators and cable companies get into price wars.

-9. The importance of quality customer service: Intense competition increases the need for telecom companies to provide a positive customer experience, which has not historically been their strong suit.
-What’s more, companies, such as Uber and Netflix, have raised the bar with their seamless online experiences, heightening customer expectations and forcing telecom companies to redefine their customer relationship management.
+11. The importance of quality customer service: Intense competition increases the need for telecom companies to provide a positive customer experience, which has not historically been their strong suit.
+What’s more, the seamless online experiences of companies such as Uber and Netflix have heightened customer expectations and forced telecom companies to redefine their customer relationship management.
 “It is becoming extremely difficult for operators to differentiate, leading to the commoditization of connectivity, fierce competition, and eroding margins,” according to management consulting firm McKinsey.
 “Against this backdrop, customer experience is emerging as the primary competitive differentiator.”
 Unfortunately, improving the customer experience will require wide-ranging transformational changes, McKinsey says, including a refresh of customer service agent management.

-10. Shifting consumer preferences: In the consumer market, the home often doubles as the workplace in today’s era of remote working.
-The home might be a smart home, with devices for automated security, energy and cleaning.
-And, various members of the household could be using increasingly sophisticated digital devices and services for entertainment, healthcare and education.
-Telecom companies are delivering higher-speed broadband services to fulfill all this demand, as well as wireless routers, phones, tablets, watches and even smart vacuum cleaners, thermostats and security cameras.
-While telecom companies are considered to be well-positioned to cater to markets, such as the smart home, many of the devices still aren’t entirely DIY, requiring more customer interaction than telecom companies typically engage in.
+12. Shifting consumer preferences: In the consumer market, the home often doubles as the workplace in today’s era of remote working.
+The home might be a smart home, with devices for automated security, energy, and cleaning.
+And, various members of the household could be using increasingly sophisticated digital devices and services for entertainment, healthcare, and education.
+Telecom companies are delivering higher-speed broadband services to fulfill all this demand, as well as wireless routers, phones, tablets, watches, and even smart vacuum cleaners, thermostats, and security cameras.
+While telecom companies are considered to be well-positioned to cater to markets such as the smart home, many of the devices still aren’t entirely DIY, requiring more customer interaction than telecom companies typically engage in.

 Economy and Finance

 When the economy is uncertain, telecom companies must overcome several economic and financial challenges to their profitability and growth.
 In this capital-intensive industry, for instance, network operators currently face higher interest rates on their significant levels of debt.
-But even if there’s an economic downturn, people and businesses still need to connect, which ensures a certain level of recurring revenue.
-Telecom companies may not be recession-proof, but a 2023 survey by Recon Analytics shows that consumers would rather cut back on heating and car payments than on home internet or mobile service.
+But even if there’s an economic downturn, people and businesses still need to connect, which guarantees a certain level of recurring revenue.
 Other economic and financial challenges include:

-12. High capital expenditure for infrastructure development: The competitive race to build out 5G and fiber-to-the-home infrastructure has abated, despite coverage remaining incomplete.
+15. High capital expenditure for infrastructure development: The competitive race to build out 5G infrastructure has abated, though software and cloud service upgrades to the 5GA core network are in progress to deliver advanced capabilities and services.
 But the capital intensity of telecom remains higher than in most other industries, averaging 15 cents or more of capital investment per every dollar of revenue.
-With high CapEx (capital expenditures) come high debt levels, at today’s higher interest rates.
-Meanwhile, for smaller telecom companies, the high cost of telecom equipment also presents a challenging business case and even a barrier to market entry, according to Technavio’s market research.
+With high CapEx (capital expenditures) come high debt levels and interest payments.
+Meanwhile, for smaller telecom companies, the high cost of telecom equipment also presents a challenging business case and even a barrier to market entry.
 But virtualized network services, such as NaaS, can provide a less capital-intensive alternative.

-13. Financial sustainability and profitability concerns: To cover their high costs, major telecom companies need to streamline operations and monetize their 5G and fiber investments by developing new products and services.
+16. Financial sustainability and profitability concerns: To cover their high costs, major telecom companies need to make operations more efficient and monetize their 5G and fiber investments by developing new products and services.
 They have suffered from their “build it and they will come” attitude, according to research firm Frost & Sullivan.
 As for current services and ongoing price wars, accounting firm PwC concludes that telecom companies have less and less pricing power on increasingly commoditized connectivity and data services.
 They’ve also seen their costs driven higher by inflation, eroding profitability.

-14. Impact of economic downturns on the telecom industry: For all its challenges, the telecom industry has advantages that could help shield it from the impacts of an economic downturn.
+17. Impact of economic downturns on the telecom industry: For all its challenges, the telecom industry has advantages that could help shield it from the impacts of an economic downturn.
 One such advantage, as mentioned above, is that consumers prioritize connectivity, providing steady revenue despite price increases.
-That said, the Recon Analytics survey points out a potential weak spot: Consumers see streaming and cable TV services as the fourth and fifth items they would cut in a recession (after dining out, clothing and credit card spending).
-This consumer behavior could hurt telecom companies because consumers would be cutting the kinds of services that justified much of the 5G and fiber buildout in the first place as well as a key component of today’s service bundles for residential customers.
+That said, telecom companies face significant pressure from shifting tariffs and other geopolitical rifts, according to PwC.

 Regulation and Policies

-17. Meeting varied regulatory standards: The range of telecom regulations is wide — from requiring U.S. telecom companies to replace Chinese equipment in their networks to demanding new broadband labeling that helps consumers better understand their service options.
-Other varied areas of regulation cover spam texts, rural broadband service, subsidies for Wi-Fi on school buses and “net neutrality,” the latter of which embodies the principle that telecom companies must treat all data on the internet the same way and not discriminate or charge differently based on user, content, website or application.
-Beyond Washington, some regulations that originate abroad become ad hoc global standards, such as data privacy rules or, as observers predict, proposals to regulate AI.
-And for telecom companies operating in different countries, diverging regulations and technical specifications can complicate market entry, regulatory compliance and operational efficiency.
+20. Meeting varied regulatory standards: The range of telecom regulations is wide—from requiring U.S. telecom companies to replace Chinese equipment in their networks to demanding new broadband labeling that helps consumers better understand their service options.
+Other varied areas of regulation cover spam texts, rural broadband service, subsidies for Wi-Fi on school buses, and “net neutrality,” the latter of which embodies the principle that telecom companies must treat all data on the internet the same way and not discriminate or charge differently based on user, content, website, or application.
+Beyond Washington, some regulations that originate abroad become ad hoc global standards, such as data privacy rules or, as observers predict, Europe’s AI Act.
+And for telecom companies operating in different countries, diverging regulations and technical specifications can complicate market entry, regulatory compliance, and operational efficiency.

 Environmental and Social Responsibility

 The telecom industry has work to do on environmental and social responsibility.
-In fact, EY listed telecom companies’ poor management of their sustainability agendas as one of the industry’s top 10 risks for 2023.
-As for social responsibility, the two biggest U.S. telecom companies merited a social score of only a “C” on Newsweek magazine’s list of America’s most responsible companies for 2023.
+In fact, EY listed telecom companies’ poor management of their sustainability agendas as one of the industry’s top 10 risks for 2025.
+As for social responsibility, the two biggest U.S. telecom companies merited a social score of only a “C+” on Newsweek magazine’s list of America’s most responsible companies for 2025.
 Some of the challenges facing telecom companies in this area include:

-20. Waste management and reduction strategies: E-waste is the world’s fastest growing waste stream and one of the telecom industry’s biggest waste-management challenges.
-Verizon reported reusing or recycling over 40 million pounds of e-waste in 2022, including cellphones, chargers, set-top boxes, network equipment, batteries and plastic components.
-According to STL Partners consultancy, tackling the e-waste challenge will take significant partnerships to set and achieve ambitious goals for recycling, reusing and championing the use of longer-lasting equipment within supply chains.
+23. Waste management and reduction strategies: E-waste is the world’s fastest growing waste stream and one of the telecom industry’s biggest waste-management challenges.
+Verizon reported reusing or recycling over 92 million pounds of e-waste in 2024, including cellphones, chargers, set-top boxes, network equipment, batteries, and plastic components.
+According to STL Partners consultancy, tackling the e-waste challenge will take significant partnerships to set and achieve ambitious goals for recycling, reusing, and championing the use of longer-lasting equipment within supply chains.

-21. Role in bridging the digital divide: In 2023, about 24 million U.S. households lacked internet access, according to the U.S. Commerce Department.
-Rural telecom often lags behind the rest of the country when it comes to the implementation of broadband, due to the high cost of covering sparse populations.
-Federal funding is being made available to close the digital divide, including a new $48 billion program announced this year.
-But a report from the U.S. Government Accountability Office (GAO) has found that there are so many fragmented, overlapping broadband programs of this sort that it makes participation difficult for the communities most in need.
-The GAO is suggesting a national strategy for better coordination.
+24. Role in bridging the digital divide: In 2024, about one in six U.S. households lacked internet access, according to the U.S. Commerce Department.
+In providing fixed wireless access to homes, 5G holds the promise to narrow that gap.
+Rural telecom often lags behind the rest of the country when it comes to the implementation of broadband, due to the high cost of covering sparse populations with wireline networks.
+Federal funding is being made available to close the digital divide.
+The current administration in Washington announced a new $43 billion program this year, while cancelling the previous administration’s programs.

 Human Resources and Talent Management